-The Company's financial instruments were classified within Level 1 or Level 2 of the fair value hierarchy as ofJune 30, 2017, because they were valued using quoted market prices, broker/dealer quotes or alternative pricing sources with observable levels of price transparency.
-As of June 30, 2017, the types of instruments valued based on quoted market prices in active markets included money market funds, U.S. Treasury securities and certain U.S. Government agency securities.
+The Company's financial instruments were classified within Level 1 or Level 2 of the fair value hierarchy as of June 30, 2018, because they were valued using quoted market prices, broker/dealer quotes or alternative pricing sources with observable levels of price transparency.
+As of June 30, 2018, the types of instruments valued based on quoted market prices in active markets included money market funds, certain U.S. Treasury securities and U.S. Government agency securities.
 Such instruments are generally classified within Level 1 of the fair value hierarchy.

-As of June 30, 2017, the types of instruments valued based on other observable inputs included corporate debt securities, sovereign securities and certain U.S. Government agency securities .
+As of June 30, 2018, the types of instruments valued based on other observable inputs included corporate debt securities, sovereign securities, certain U.S. Treasury securities and U.S. Government agency securities.
 The market inputs used to value these instruments generally consist of market yields, reported trades and broker/dealer quotes.
 Such instruments are generally classified within Level 2 of the fair value hierarchy.